PLCoster/fcc_frontendlibs_project5/README.md

 - view the current time left, timer phase and status summary in the browser tab, even when the app is not currently in focus in the browser
 - keep track of the total time spent productively and on breaks across all completed sessions in Session History
 - view a detailed break down of all completed sessions, their start and end timer as well as real and timer durations in the Detailed History display
+- adjust the volume level of the audio alert that plays when a session has ended (and also the volume of button clicks)

 In addition, a basic unit test suite in Jest / React Testing Library has been created, covering User Stories #1 - # 26.
 (Note that User Stories #27 and #28 cannot be covered via these unit tests, as the test library does not support HTMLAudioElements - testing these would likely be possible using Cypress).
 The created tests are run as part of a Github Actions CI/CD workflow.
 When changes to the project are pushed to the main branch, the project dependencies are installed and the test suite is run.
 If the test suite completes successfully, a production build of the project is created, and then deployed onto GitHub pages (on the gh-pages branch).